hx2A/py5website/reference/sketch_minute.rst

 Description
 ===========

-Processing communicates with the clock on your computer.
+Py5 communicates with the clock on your computer.
 The ``minute()`` function returns the current minute as a value from 0 - 59.

 Underlying Java method: `minute <https://processing.org/reference/minute_.html>`_